coredns/coredns/notes/coredns-001.md

 from Caddy without having to fork (and maintain) it all.
 By doing so we were able to remove 9000 lines of code from CoreDNS.

-The core (ghe!) of CoreDNS is now in a good shape.
+The core (ghe!) of CoreDNS is now in good shape.
 Future work will focus on making the plugin better, e.g. the proxy implementation is slow and needs to be [faster](https://github.com/coredns/coredns/issues/184).